 Earlier this month, the Government Accountability Office (“GAO”) sustained a bid protest challenging the agency’s decision to exclude the protester from consideration based on a potential organizational conflict of interest (“OCI”).
 The GAO decision serves as a reminder that an offeror that is excluded from a competition on the basis of a perceived OCI can … Continue Reading

+[Update: The CBCA’s amended rules will become effective on September 17, 2018.
+Click here for additional information and our analysis.]
 On March 28, 2018, the Federal Register published proposed changes to the Civilian Board of Contract Appeals’ (“Board”) Rules of Procedure regarding appeals under the Contract Disputes Act (“CDA”).
-These proposed rules indicate that the Board wishes to: simplify and modernize access to the Board, clarify certain rules, and increase conformity between its rules and … Continue Reading
+These proposed rules indicate that the … Continue Reading

 On Tuesday, March 13, 2018, Oregon Governor Kate Brown signed into law House Bill 4005 (HB 4005), which imposes substantial new state reporting requirements on pharmaceutical manufacturers regarding drug pricing, including details on manufacturer-sponsored patient assistance programs.
 HB 4005 also imposes new reporting requirements on health insurers and establishes a temporary task force charged with … Continue Reading